wp-plugins/synved-shortcodes/readme.txt

 * Create tabs, sections/accordions, layout, lists, links, buttons and more!
 * Tabs are **SEO friendly** and work flawlessly without JavaScript!
 * Fully WordPress compliant, using latest standards
-* Quick and easy to use shortcode editor **with instant previews**
+* Quick and easy to use shortcodes editor **with instant previews**
-* Shortcode editor allows for easy insertion in posts/pages!
+* Shortcodes editor allows for easy insertion in posts/pages!
 * The shortcode editor has full support for default presets and you can get [many extra useful presets](http://synved.com/product/wordpress-shortcodes-extra-presets/)
 * Layout shortcodes allow for tight content organization
 * Link shortcodes make importing and exporting content across sites much more reliable
 * Links support a simple to use but *powerful template system* to tweak what is displayed and how it looks
 * The custom template system makes it extremely easy to create custom **author and post cards** with thumbnails
-* Shortcode to hide content for adding comments and notes to posts and pages
+* Shortcodes to hide content for adding comments and notes to posts and pages
 * Many parameters for ultimate customization
-* All parameters are documented in detail in the shortcode editor
+* All parameters are documented in detail in the shortcodes editor
 * **Conditional** shortcodes to show/hide content based on specific checks or conditions
 * Many useful lightweight icons provided built-in
 * Easy to adjust the look of shortcodes with built-in custom CSS field